mtib/prepwd/README.md

 It will use an escaped version of the gist description as the directory name, because the random letter string wouldn't make a good descriptor.

+By default it will only clone the repositories to a depth of 10 commits.
+There is currently no parameter to change this from the command line, but you could change it in the gclone/pull.go file on your own.

 ## usage
 ```
 prepwd [https|ssh] <user>